npsot_bluebonnet_full_color

 Maintenance

-Train on trellis, arbor, wall, fence, small trees.
+Train on trellis, arbor, wall, fence, or small trees.
 Flowers best in full sun.
 Is disease and insect resistant.
-Propagation: Seed, Hardwood cuttings, Semi-hardwood cuttings.
+WARNING: flowers, leaves, & roots are toxic to humans and may be lethal if consumed.
+Propagation: seed, hardwood cutting, semi-hardwood cutting.

 Comments